roman-milk/roman-milk.github.io/the-adventures-of-kathleen-m.md

  Five minutes later she was on her knees on her bed with an eighteen year old in her mouth while a eighteen year old was getting rid of his virginity in her from behind.
 How in the hell could she tell anybody, even a shrink, about something like that?

  She knew she was out of control and that she needed to do something to get her life back on track.
 The move to the new house would be the first step in getting straightened out.
 The new house would take her away from Billy and her commute would be different so that would eliminate the train rides.
 She would satisfy her urges by teasing the boys in her class and fucking Rick's brains out.
 She didn't think either would complain.
-Report_Story #2

  ****** The Adventures of Kathleen M. Ch.
 04 ****** byJust_Plain_Bob© To be continued...
-Report_Story #1